perforce/p4prometheus/INSTALL.md

 For an example of a good starter alertmanager rules file see: [example prometheus_rules.yml file](examples/prometheus/perforce_rules.yml)

-# Troubleshooting
+## Troubleshooting

 Make sure all *firewalls* are appropriately configured and the various components on each machine can see each other!

 Port defaults are:

-* Grafana: 3000
+- Grafana: 3000
-* Prometheus: 9090
+- Prometheus: 9090
-* Victoria Metrics: 8428
+- Victoria Metrics: 8428
-* Node_exporter: 9100
+- Node_exporter: 9100
-* Alertmanager: 9093
+- Alertmanager: 9093

-Use curl on the monitoring server to pull metrics from the other servers (from Node Exporter port).
+Use curl on the monitoring server to ensure that you can pull metrics from the other servers (from the target Node Exporter ports) - see below.

-## p4prometheus
+### p4prometheus

 If this is running correctly, it should write into the designated log file, e.g. `/hxlogs/metrics/p4_cmds.prom`